thombashi/pytablewriter/docs/pages/examples/basic.rst

 Basic usage of the ``pytablewriter`` is as follows:

-1. Create a writer instance that corresponds to the format you want to output
+1. Create a writer instance that corresponds to the format you want to write
 2. Assign a value to instance variables (such as |table_name|/|header_list|/|value_matrix|) of the writer
 3. Call the ``write_table`` method

-Next examples are write a table to the standard output/a file with reStructuredText format.
+Next examples show how to write a table to the standard output/file with reStructuredText format.

 Write a table to the standard output (defaults)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The standard output is the default stream of writers
+The standard output is the default output stream of writers
 (except the |ExcelXlsxTableWriter|).

 .. code-block:: python
-    :caption: Sample code
+    :caption: Sample code that writes a table to stdout

     import pytablewriter